acrodrig/bind/README.md

 ```

 Mappings can be nested (see `#color` selector), so if the value of a CSS selector is another mapping, the
-context node becomes the one selected by the selector.
+context node becomes the one(s) matched by the selector.

-The ALL CAPS text in the HTML is not mandatory, it just makes the template more readable.
+The ALL CAPS text in the HTML is where the CSS selectors should match: it makes the template more readable.

-The mapping uses the CSS extensions allowed, which is to able to select attributes (CSS does not contemplate the
+The mapping uses the CSS extensions allowed, which is to able to match attributes (CSS does not contemplate the
-selection of attributes) and to select the current node (dot syntax or simply empty selector).
-The extended syntax is
+matching of attributes) and to match the current context node (dot syntax or simply empty selector).
+The extended
-inspired by the [XSLT Recommendation](http://www.w3.org/TR/xslt) (see *current* and *attribute values*).
+syntax is inspired by the [XSLT Recommendation](http://www.w3.org/TR/xslt) (see *current* and *attribute values*).

 ## Why